HAKORADev/VODER/Guide.md

 **The OOM Reality:**

 Some operations require significant memory.
 Voice conversion models, especially, need to load multiple neural network components and maintain activations throughout the processing pipeline.
-If you try to process a 10-minute audio file and run out of VRAM, the solution isn't to use a smaller model — it's to process shorter segments.
+If you try to process a 10‑minute audio file and run out of VRAM, the solution isn't to use a smaller model — it's to process shorter segments.
 VODER doesn't offer shortcuts that compromise quality because shortcuts in AI almost always mean worse output.

 **System Requirements Explained:**

 When we list minimum requirements, we're being honest about what actually works:

-- **CPU**: 4-6 cores minimum for model loading and non-GPU operations
+- **CPU**: 4‑6 cores minimum for model loading and non‑GPU operations
-- **GPU**: 8GB+ VRAM for Seed-VC modes (STS, TTM+VC)
+- **GPU**: 8GB+ VRAM for Seed‑VC modes (STS, TTM+VC)
 - **RAM**: 16GB system memory for model caching and audio buffers
 - **Storage**: SSD recommended for model downloads and result saving

 These aren't arbitrary numbers.
 They're based on actual testing of the models VODER uses.
-Less VRAM than 8GB will cause failures in Seed-VC modes.
+Less VRAM than 8GB will cause failures in Seed‑VC modes.
 More VRAM just means more headroom, not faster processing.

 ---